 DAY ONE | TUESDAY, MAY 14TH

-8:00 OPENING ICE BREAKER – UPDATED & NEW LABELING REQUIREMENTS SHARING
+8:15 OPENING ICE BREAKER – COMPLEX LABELING DESIGN SHARING

-This interactive ice breaker session will open the event with an opportunity for all participants to meet with peers, and engage in discussion.
-Given the challenge of continuously remaining abreast of evolving rules for labeling in the US and abroad, having the unique opportunity to directly share knowledge and experience pertinent to new provisions among peers is of the highest value.
-Furthermore, participants in this warm-up session will not only gain critical insight into important requirements that might have been overlooked, but also build contacts with industry peers, kicking off the event networking platform.
+This interactive ice breaker session will open the event with an oppor¬tunity for all participants to meet with peers and engage in discussion.
+Participants will have the opportunity to explore the difference between multitasking and focused work in relation to productivity of label design, usability, and human factors.
+Furthermore, participants in this warm-up session will not only gain critical insight into productivity around complex label design, but also build contacts with industry peers, kicking off the event networking platform.

 Lynne Kenison, HOLOGIC